BranchMetrics/branch-deep-linking-public-api/README.md

 #### Parameters

 **user_id** _required_
 : The dashboard user id.
-This will be sent to you by the Branch team to give you access to this API.
+Reach out to [Branch Support](https://support.branch.io/support/tickets/new) to get your `user_id`.

 **app_name** _required_ (max 255 characters)
 : The name of the app.